Puppy Diarrhea

 Diarrhea in puppies is common but can become serious quickly.
 Young puppies have less reserves than adult dogs and are more vulnerable to dehydration and dangerous infections like parvovirus.
-This guide helps you understand when you can treat puppy diarrhea at home safely and when immediate veterinary care is essential.
+This resource helps you understand when you can treat puppy diarrhea at home safely and when immediate veterinary care is essential.

 Emergency Warning Signs - Seek Immediate Care